MrLemur/gitrewrite/README.md

 - Rewriting history changes commit hashes, which can cause issues for collaborators
 - For shared repositories, communicate with your team before using this tool
 - After force pushing rewritten history, all collaborators must reset their local repositories
+- **IMPORTANT**: Force pushing will automatically close all open Pull Requests in GitHub, GitLab, or other platforms
+- **BEST PRACTICE**: Before running GitRewrite on a shared repository:
+  1. Merge or close all open Pull Requests
+  2. Coordinate with your team to ensure no active development branches exist
+  3. Have all team members push their changes
+  4. Pull down a fresh copy of the repository
+  5. Run GitRewrite
+  6. Force push the new repository
 - Collaborators should follow this procedure after you've force pushed:
   ```bash
   git fetch origin